Vikings' Everson Griffen swerves to avoid deer, suffers concussion in car accident

 Linebacker Nick Vigil (ankle) also was on the injury report this week but will play Sunday.

-The strong storms that swept through the area overnight knocked out the electricity throughout Eagan, including the Vikings practice facility.
+Griffen's unusual injury was not the Vikings' only oddity Friday.
+The strong storms that swept through the area overnight knocked out the electricity throughout Eagan, including the Vikings' practice facility.

 Asked if there were any backup generators at TCO, Zimmer said, "Basically, no. Had to take a shower in the dark. … You can't make it up.
 But, hey, we're survivors."